openshift/training/beta-4-setup.md

 ### Instantiate the Template
-When we imported the imagestreams into the `openshift` namespace earlier, we also brought in JBoss EAP and Tomcat STI builder images.
+When we imported the imagestreams into the `openshift` namespace earlier, we also brought in JBoss EAP and Tomcat S2I builder images.

 There are currently several application templates that can be used with these images, except they leverage some features that were not available at the time